-It’s a headland much like Punta del Este, La Paloma and José Ignacio, with brava and mansa sides; the Playa Sur (or Playa La Ensenada) offers surfers a great variety of waves, thanks to its constantly moving sandbanks, and the Playa de la Calavera (Beach of the Skull, to the northeast, so called because of the cattle slaughtered here by the indigenous people) is the only beach on the whole coast which faces east and northeast.
+It’s a granite headland (once an island), much like Punta del Este, La Paloma and José Ignacio, with brava and mansa sides; the Playa Sur (or Playa La Ensenada) offers surfers a great variety of waves, thanks to its constantly moving sandbanks, and the Playa de la Calavera (Beach of the Skull, to the northeast, so called because of the cattle slaughtered here by the indigenous people) is the only beach on the whole coast which faces east and northeast.
 The beaches are always virtually empty, and to the southwest you can walk all the way to La Pedrera, seeing little more than a few shanties and shipwrecks.

 The lighthouse, built in 1881–84, is 27m high (40m above sea level); a rough path passes between the faro and the sea lions.
 The Espacio Sensorial Aldea Infinita, on the so-called ‘plaza’ on the track from the bus station, has a random collection of displays on medicinal plants, pirates and the Tarot and I Ching.

 There are lifeguards on the first couple of hundred metres of each beach; surfing (best in spring and autumn) can be arranged with the Escuela de Surf Cabo Polonio.

 3.5km east of the Cabo Polonio terminal, boats leave from the bridge over the Arroyo Valizas to the Laguna de Castillos and, on its east shore, the Monte de Ombúes (ombú forest).
 On the hour-long boat ride, you’ll see plenty of birds such as ducks, cormorants, gulls, herons, ibis, storks, kingfishers and teros, and perhaps even wood-rails, coscoroba swans, southern screamers or flamingos.